AI Music Statistics 2025 – Market Size & Trends

 In 2025, AI-generated music is expected to drive a 17.2% increase in revenue for the music industry.

 As more artists turn to AI for composing, mastering, and creating artwork, the technology is helping musicians work faster and think outside the box.
-This growing adoption is not only pushing creative boundaries but also contributing to the overall growth of the industry.
+This growing adoption is not only pushing creative boundaries but also contributing to the industry’s overall growth.

 (Market.us)